-Akkas & Associates Law Firm is a globally recognized Turkish inheritance law firm with a long record of excellence and professional leadership in Istanbul, Turkey.
-Our Turkish inheritance lawyers are prepared to handle your inheritance cases in Turkey.
+Akkas & Associates is a globally recognized Turkish inheritance law firm with a long record of excellence and professional leadership in Istanbul, Turkey.
+Our Turkish inheritance lawyers are prepared to handle all types of business matters.
+Our Turkish inheritance lawyers also handle your inheritance cases in Turkey.

 Turkish inheritance law (Miras) aims to protect the extended family and imposes a reserved portion or statutory share for the benefit of the extended family.
 It is not possible for the entire property to go to the surviving husband or wife.

 Property and money left by the deceased are divided among close relatives as stated in the Civil Code.
 Persons with such rights of inheritance are called heirs (mirasçı).